Michael O'Connell (artist): Britain

 O'Connell and Ella moved to England in May 1937 taking fabric designs, patriotically themed to encourage sales during the coronation of George VI.
 They built their new home, The Chase, at Perry Green, near Much Hadham, Hertfordshire next to sculptor Henry Moore, living meanwhile in a tent on site and producing some work to pay for its completion.

-Wanting to build the house using concrete blocks as at Beaumaris, O'Connell had to use to vernacular brick and timber to comply with building regulations.
-The bricks were old and uneven, from nearby demolished cottages, giving the house an aged hand-wrought character.
+Though wanting to build the house using concrete blocks as at Beaumaris, O'Connell instead had to use conventional brick and timber to comply with building regulations.
+The second-hand bricks were old and uneven, from nearby demolished cottages, giving the house an aged hand-wrought character.
 As at Beaunaris, the house was set in a clearing edged by concrete pots, and again, it was a studio house.
 It had a low lath and plaster workshop attached to the brick house, a large room for showing work at the far end with a ladder/stair up to a small bedroom under the eaves, and the living room with large fireplace, kitchen and primitive bathroom between.
 Meanwhile, Ella turned The Chase into a smallholding with goats, chickens, vegetables, and an orchard, assisted by Tom Perry of Perry Green and produced linocut postcards depicting villages in the area.

 O'Connell held a number of exhibitions and received commissions in Britain before the war, among them the Arts and Crafts Exhibition Society at Burlington House; the Daily Mail's Ideal Home Exhibition; Edinburgh Weavers, Harrods; and the Shakespeare Memorial Theatre.
 At this time he met Christopher Heal, of Heal's store in London, who said:it was the first time I had met a craftsman who could handle vat dyes producing fabrics in colours that would not fade.
 The designs were striking, of a kind unlike any I had seen.
 I quickly decided to buy some and hold a small exhibition of Michael's work in the Fabric Dept; so began a long lasting friendship.'